sgorgun/converter-composition/README.md

 </details>

-- _Discuss this question and your answer with your trainer, if you work in a regular group._
+- _Discuss following questions with your trainer, if you work in a regular group._
     - What is defference between composition and aggregation?